SHIPS AND VESSELS

 All vessels must arrive at an approved place of first arrival.
-In Fiji the approved seaport of entry is:
+In Fiji, the approved seaports of first entry for cruise ships are:

-• Ensuring all animals is secured on board until biosecurity inspection.
+- Ensuring all animals are secured on board until Biosecurity inspection.

-• All refuse generated on the vessel is placed in a suitable leak-proof container, with a lid, and the container is securely fastened at all times and kept aboard the Vessel.
+- Ensuring all refuse generated on the vessel is placed in a suitable leak-proof container with a lid and the container is securely fastened at all times and kept on-board the vessel.

-• Ensure no stores are landed off board unless cleared by the Biosecurity officer.
+- Ensuring no stores are landed off-board unless cleared by a Biosecurity Officer.

 Yachts and pleasure crafts are welcome in Fiji.
-However, international yachts entering Fiji waters are considered to be of a high biosecurity risk and are closely monitored by BAF.
-Hence it is important for yacht owners to be aware of the clearance procedures for yachts and other pleasure crafts.
+However, international yachts entering Fiji waters are considered to be of high biosecurity risk and are closely monitored by BAF.
+It is vital for yacht owners to be aware of the biosecurity clearance procedures for yachts and other pleasure crafts.
 These procedures are outline below.

 Biosecurity clearance procedures

-o any other matter relevant to facilitating biosecurity landing clearance of the yachts that is specified by BAF
+- any other matter relevant to facilitating biosecurity landing clearance of the yachts

-o Foods (tinned/packed), including meat, sausages, salami, ham, poultry, eggs, milk, butter, cheese, honey etc;
+- Food (tinned/packed), including meat, sausages, salami, ham, poultry, eggs, milk, butter, cheese, other dairy products, honey, etc.;

-o Animal products including feathers, fur/skin, shells, hatching eggs.
+- Animal products including feathers, fur/skin, shells, hatching eggs;

-o Soil or equipment used with animals of any kind or that has come in contact with soil;
+- Soil or equipment used with animals or equipment that has come in contact with soil;

-o Biological specimens including vaccine cultures, blood or any other biological specimen; and
+- Biological specimens including vaccines, cultures, blood or any other biological material

-o Domesticated pets to be bonded and kept on board the vessel at all times (cats/dogs/birds etc).
+Domesticated pets (cats, dogs, birds, etc.) must be bonded with BAF and kept on board the yacht/pleasure craft at all times.

-Some of these items will not be permitted to be kept aboard the yacht for the duration of the visit in Fiji.
-What is allowed to stay aboard will be at the discretion of the Biosecurity officer at the time of inspection, depending on the risk they represent.
+Some of the above mentioned items may not be permitted to be kept on-board the yacht for the duration of the visit in Fiji.
+What is allowed to stay on-board will be at the discretion of the Biosecurity Officer at the time of inspection, depending on the risk the item(s) represent.

-The yachtmaster should also ensure that no refuse containing any animal, plant, animal product or plant product is discharged from the yacht into the sea while the yacht is in Fiji.
-All refuse generated on the vessel is placed in a suitable leak-proof container, with a lid or double-bagged and the containers/bags must be securely fastened at all times and kept aboard the yacht.
-The refuse can only be removed from the yachts under the directions of the Biosecurity Officer.
+The yacht master should ensure that no refuse of any type is discharged from the yacht into the sea while the yacht is in Fiji.
+All refuse generated on the vessel must be placed in a suitable leak-proof container with a lid or double-bagged and the containers/bags must be securely fastened at all times and kept aboard the yacht.
+The refuse can only be removed from the yachts under the directions of a Biosecurity Officer.

 Live animals on yachts

-In general no animals will be permitted to come ashore in Fiji and must remain on board the vessel at all times while in Fiji’s territorial waters.
+Generally, no animals will be permitted to come ashore in Fiji and must remain on board the yacht at all times while in Fiji’s territorial waters.
 Cats, dogs and other pet animals cannot be imported into Fiji via yachts.
 If an animal is to be imported into Fiji it will require the usual import permit through previous stated methods

-Cats and dogs must be vaccinated against rabies not more than 12 and not less than 6 months before arriving in Fiji.
-One month after the rabies vaccination of the dog, it must be subjected to the Rabies Neutralization Antibody Tire Test (RNATT) with a positive result of no less than 0.5 IU per ml.
+Cats and dogs must be vaccinated against rabies not more than twelve (12) and not less than six (6) months before arriving in Fiji.
+One (1) month after the rabies vaccination of the dog/cat, it must be subjected to the Rabies Neutralization Antibody Titre Test (RNATT) with a positive result of no less than 0.5 IU per ml.
 Vaccination certificates and laboratory tests results must be original and made available to the Biosecurity Officer(s) when Biosecurity boarding and inspection is carried out at the first (1st) port of entry.

-Pet birds (e.g. parrots, finches, canaries etc) on yachts must be free Newcastle Disease without vaccination, must have been tested free of Newcastle Disease six (6) months prior to arrival in Fiji, must not have been in the waters of countries not free of Newcastle Disease without vaccination less than six (6) months prior to arrival in Fiji.
-Pet birds must be in locked cages at all times, and the animal must not be brought on shore at any time.
+Pet birds (e.g. parrots, finches, canaries, etc.) on yachts must be free from Newcastle Disease without vaccination and must have been tested free of Newcastle Disease six (6) months prior to arrival in Fiji.
+Also, they should not have been in the waters of countries not free of Newcastle Disease without vaccination less than six (6) months prior to arrival in Fiji.
+Pet birds must be in locked cages at all times and the animal must not be brought on shore at any time.